- March 2008 to August 2008

 - A second version of this data set (490 variables) with a shortened demography module is additionally available as ALLBUScompact 2008 (Study-No. 4601 German version; Study-No. 4603, English version).

-- A Digital Object Identifier (DOI) for use in data citations can be found in the GESIS Data Catalogue.
+- A Digital Object Identifier (DOI) for use in data citations is supplied as part of the data set.